 For decades, technology encouraged people to squander their time and intellect as passive consumers.
 Today, tech has finally caught up with human potential.
 In Cognitive Surplus, Internet guru Clay Shirky forecasts the thrilling changes we will all enjoy as new digital technology puts our untapped resources of talent and goodwill to use at last.

 Jeff Speck has dedicated his career to determining what makes cities thrive.
 And he has boiled it down to one key factor: walkability.
 Making walkability happen is relatively easy and cheap; seeing exactly what needs to be done is the trick.
-In this essential new book, Speck reveals the invisible workings of the city, how simple decisions have cascading effects, and how we can all make the right choices to transform our urban cores by improving their accessibility.
-This will take us one step closer towards the promise of a ‘smart city’.
+In this essential new book, Speck reveals the invisible workings of the city, how simple decisions have cascading effects, and how we can all make the right choices for our communities.

-This book debunks the myth of the State as a large bureaucratic organization that can at best facilitate the creative innovation.
-This happens in the dynamic private sector.
+This book debunks the myth of the State as a large bureaucratic organization that can at best facilitate the creative innovation which happens in the dynamic private sector.
 Analysing various case studies of innovation-led growth, it describes the opposite situation, whereby the private sector only becomes bold enough to invest after the courageous State has made the high-risk investments.

 8. Triumph of the City: How Our Greatest Invention Makes Us Richer, Smarter, Greener, Healthier and Happier

 As Edward Glaeser proves in this myth-shattering book, cities are actually the healthiest, greenest, and richest (in cultural and economic terms) places to live.
 New Yorkers, for instance, live longer than other Americans; heart disease and cancer rates are lower in Gotham than in the nation as a whole.
 More than half of America’s income is earned in twenty-two metropolitan areas.
 And city dwellers use, on average, 40 percent less energy than suburbanites.